ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 ::: {.fragment}
 Nodes are engines from the service ecosystem and are labeled as *Service*

-- Tag `(Preferred, True)` to specify whether a service should be considered more than others
+- Nodes can be labelled as *preferred*
 - Since CSPs do not provide *identical engines*, no services have the same tags

 Arcs are alternatively labeled as *{Requires, IsCompatible}*